Jars of Clay discography

-The discography of Jars of Clay, a multi-stylistic American rock and Christian band from Nashville, Tennessee consists of 12 studio albums, 44 singles, 16 extended plays, two major compilation albums, a part-studio, part-live double-album, a live DVD, and several releases of other types.
+The discography of Jars of Clay, a multi-stylistic American rock and Christian band from Nashville, Tennessee consists of 11 studio albums, 44 singles, 16 extended plays, three compilation albums, a part-studio, part-live double-album, a live DVD, and several releases of other types.
 While Jars of Clay has never released a major, full-length live album strictly speaking, the second disc of the part-studio, part-live double-album, Furthermore (2003), fulfills the same expectation.
 In addition, the band has released Live Monsters (2007), a live EP of performances from the tour following the release of Good Monsters (2006), and five more EPs of live performances in smaller, more intimate settings.

 Jars of Clay's self-titled debut album (1995) was released on Essential Records as well as on Essential's parent label, Silvertone.
 The album hit No. 1 on the Billboard Top Christian albums for a total of 22 weeks in 1996.
 It reached No. 1 on the Billboard Heatseekers chart and stayed on the Billboard 200 for a total of 66 weeks, peaking at No. 46.
 Its first single, "Flood" reached No. 12 on the Billboard Modern Rock Tracks, No. 37 on the Billboard Hot 100 and No. 1 one on the CCM Rock chart.
 The single's performance made Jars of Clay an overnight success in both the mainstream and Christian radio markets.
 The debut album was certified platinum by RIAA having sold more than 1 million copies just one year following its release.
 It was certified 2× platinum in 1999.
 Two other singles from the album also hit No. 1 on the CCM charts, "Love Song for a Savior" and "Liquid".
 The album was followed by a successful holiday single, "Drummer Boy", from the 1995 EP Drummer Boy, which reached No. 3 on the Billboard Heatseekers chart.